£

 Keep in mind what the medical team have said to you about what to expect, but remember that only time can answer how you as an individual might react to the treatment.
 People worry about how side effects will be because we feel like we need to be prepared in order to cope with it when it happens.
 However, it’s equally important to remind yourself that you can cope with things as and when they occur, and don’t need to anticipate them in order to deal with them in the moment.
 Reminding yourself that your medical team are there to support you through the side effects can also help with this uncertainty.

-How do I know if what I’m feeling is normal for people coping with the side effects of treatment?
+How do I know if what I'm feeling is normal?

 Talk to your medical team about how you are feeling, because they will most likely tell you it's totally normal, and validate what your are feeling.
 Getting information from online forums and talking to other people with blood cancer will also help with this, as you'll realise you are not the only one.

-Is it common to cry lots and feel sad during or after a blood cancer diagnosis?
+Is it common to cry lots or feel sad during or after a blood cancer diagnosis?

 Yes, it is normal to feel more tearful than usual soon after diagnosis or at key points during your treatment.
 Crying is one of the ways that we express a range of emotions including sadness, fear, anxiety, or stress.
 All of these emotional states are normal and common alongside a blood cancer diagnosis.
 Similarly, sadness is a very understandable response to diagnosis as you adjust to this news and what it means for you and your loved ones.